MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scATAC_en.md

 *   **Biological Significance**: This is a key metric for measuring library complexity and sequencing saturation.
 *   **Quality Interpretation**:
     *   A high duplication rate (e.g., > 20-30%) usually indicates that sequencing depth is nearing saturation.
-    *   A very low duplication rate (e.g., < 10%) may suggest insufficient sequencing depth.
+    *   A very low duplication rate (e.g., < 10%) may suggest insufficient sequencing depth, and more sequencing is recommended to discover more unique fragments.

 <div align="left" style="color: #ccc; margin: 2em 0;">-----------</div>